Ensure 6 ft. distance between personnel, unless safety or core function of the work activity requires a shorter distance.

 Ensure that vessels with food service abide by the same health and safety protocols that are in effect for food service establishments.

 Prohibit shared food and beverages (e.g. buffet-style meals).

 Affirm you have reviewed and understand the state-issued industry guidelines, and that you will implement them.

 Post signage throughout the site to remind personnel to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols

 Train all personnel on new protocols and frequently communicate safety guidelines.

 Establish a communication plan for employees, visitors, and clients with a consistent means to provide updated information.

-Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means.
+Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals on the vessel or at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means.